 - Reconnect the wires and hose to your new gas pressure switch.

 Ready to get started on your gas pressure switch replacement?
 Find the furnace pressure switch parts you need including Lennox Pressure Switches and Carrier Pressure Switches, with Repair Clinic.
-Looking for a different brand?
+Looking for a different brand or another furnace part?
 Simply type your furnace model number into our site to see related parts.